-Focus on the Sunday Gospel for the 30th Sunday in Ordinary Time.
+Focus on the Sunday Gospel with our Weekly Liturgy Lesson - 30th Sunday in Ordinary Time (Cycle B).

-Use this unit study to help teach children that we must have faith in God even though we cannot see Him.
+Use this Weekly Liturgy Lesson - 30th Sunday in Ordinary Time (Cycle B) unit study to help teach children that we must have faith in God even though we cannot see Him.
 This lesson is based on Mark 10:46-52.

 In this week’s Gospel, Jesus heals blind Bartimaeus.
 This passage focuses on the imperative act of having faith in God even though we cannot see Him.
 Our Faith not only brings us comfort, but it can empower and inspire us to live a life of courageous love for God.
 By continuously building our knowledge of God, we can increase our faith in Him.
 Like Bartimaeus, we too must have faith and not fear.

-This fun unit study is suited for a CCD or Religious Education class.
-It may also be used for Sunday School programs or as homeschool materials.
+This fun unit study is suited for a CCD or Religious Education class, and it may also be used for Sunday School programs or as homeschool materials.

 -Student and Teacher Cover Sheets